 - Takes in to account consultation feedback

-In some situations, certain entities applying FRS 102 will be required to refer to other accounting standards.
+Certain entities applying FRS 102 must refer to other accounting standards in some situations.

 - IFRS 8 Operating Segments must be applied by companies with publicly traded equity or debt instruments

 - Organizations that are engaged in extractive industries must apply IFRS 6 Exploration for and Evaluation of Mineral Resources.

 - For those companies that issue insurance contracts, reinsurance contracts or financial instruments the FRS 103 Insurance Contracts regime will apply.

 Subsidiary and parent companies that meet particular conditions in their individual accounts may be entitled to some disclosure exemptions while filing using FRS 102: